Topology meets superconductivity in a one-dimensional $t-J$ model of magnetic atoms: Methods

 \subsection{Decay of correlation functions}

 In Figs.\,\ref{Panel 1: SS, LEL}, \ref{Panel2: HL} and \ref{Panel 1: SS, HTS, LETS}, we have characterized different phases by reporting the asymptotic value of the relevant correlation functions.
-In the following we show the decay of the correlation functions for each of the phases appearing in the phase diagram of Fig.\,\ref{fig:Phase diagram Jp - U}.
+In the following we show the decay of the correlation functions for each of the phases appearing in the phase diagram of Fig.\,\ref{fig:Phase diagram Jp - U}(a).

-Fig.\,\ref{Panel 1 SupMat: SS, LEL} shows the correlation functions in (a) the Luther-Emery Liquid LEL and (b) Extended Singlet Superconductor (ESS) phases for $J_\perp/t = -1.2$ and $J_\perp/t = -3.4$ respectively.
-We fix the onsite interaction $U/t = 1.0$ and density $\bar{n} = 0.5$.
-We see that the dominant correlators are the charge-density-wave $C_\text{CDW}(r)$ and extended-singlet-superconductor $C_\text{ESS}(r)$, respectively.
-In Fig.\,\ref{Panel 2 SupMat: LL, TL, LTS} we show the decay of the correlators in (a) the Luttinger Liquid LL phase with $J_\perp/t = 0.3$, (b) the Topological Liquid TL with $J_\perp/t = 0.7$ and (c) the Luttinger Triplet Superconductor LTS with $J_\perp/t = 1.6$.
-In all three subplots (a-c) we fix $U/t = 1.0$ and $\bar{n} = 0.5$.
-Here, we observe that both in the LL and TL phases the dominating correlator is the spin-density-wave (SDW), whereas in the LTS phase the triplet-superconducting correlator is dominant.
-Finally, in Fig.\,\ref{Panel 3 SupMat: LSS, HTS} we show the decay in (a) the Local Singlet Superconductor LSS with $U/t = -2.8$ and (b) the Topological Triplet Superconductor TTS with $U/t = -1.5$.
-We fix the spin-spin interaction $J_\perp/t = 1.25$, and density $\bar{n} = 0.5$.
-In the former, we observe dominant local-singlet-superconducting whereas in the latter triplet-superconducting correlations.
+Fig.\,\ref{Panel 1 SupMat: SS, LEL} shows the correlation functions in (a) the Luther-Emery Liquid (LEL) and (b) Extended Singlet Superconductor (ESS) phases for $J_\perp/t = -1.2$ and $J_\perp/t = -3.4$ respectively.
+We fix the onsite interaction $U/t = 1.0$ and density $\bar{n} = 1/2$.
+We see that the dominant correlators are the charge density wave $C_\text{CDW}(r)$ and extended singlet superconductor $C_\text{ESS}(r)$, respectively.
+In Fig.\,\ref{Panel 2 SupMat: LL, TL, LTS} we show the decay of the correlators in (a) the Luttinger Liquid (LL) phase with $J_\perp/t = 0.2$, (b) the Topological Liquid (TL) with $J_\perp/t = 0.8$ and (c) the Luttinger Triplet Superconductor (LTS) with $J_\perp/t = 1.6$.
+In all three subplots (a-c) we fix $U/t = 1.0$ and $\bar{n} = 1/2$.
+Here, we observe that both in the LL and TL phases the dominating correlator is the spin density wave (SDW), whereas in the LTS phase the triplet superconducting correlator is dominant.
+Finally, in Fig.\,\ref{Panel 3 SupMat: LSS, HTS} we show the decay in (a) the Local Singlet Superconductor (LSS) with $U/t = -2.8$ and (b) the Topological Triplet Superconductor (TTS) with $U/t = -1.5$.
+We fix the spin-spin interaction $J_\perp/t = 1.25$, and density $\bar{n} = 1/2$.
+In the former, we observe dominant local singlet superconducting whereas in the latter triplet superconducting correlations.